Praqma/staci/README.md

 - MySQL client installed

 ## Important information
-- Remember to turn off SE-LINUX and APPAMOR.
+- Remember to turn off SE-LINUX and Apparmor.
 - Setting up MySQL is now done with the script ./bin/init-mysql.sh and ran automaticly by install.sh
 - You need to install mysql client.
 I'm working on using a doker image instead.